bootUR: An R Package for Bootstrap Unit Root Tests: Bootstrap-based inference

 Next to correcting the size of unit root tests, bootstrap methods have other advantages.
-First, the bootstrap offers an automatic $p$-value.
-This means no additional steps have to be taken to obtain $p$-values, such as done in packages \pkg{CADFtest} or \pkg{fUnitRoots} for example.
+First, the bootstrap offers an automatic $p$~value.
 Second, the bootstrap directly allows for implementation of multiple testing techniques such as those discussed above.
-Moreover, as already mentioned, as the bootstrap captures the dependence between series, it allows for less conservative, and hence more powerful, tests than methods which use worst case scenarios to ensure validity.
-Second, it guards against misspecification and uncertainty regarding the lag length selection in the ADF.
+Third, it guards against misspecification and uncertainty regarding the lag length selection in the ADF.
 As \pkg{bootUR} re-selects the lag lengths within the bootstrap replications, it automatically takes effects of lag selection into account.
 This, coupled with the fact that the bootstrap captures any dependence missed by the lagged differences in the ADF regression, adds another layer of protection to the tests.